ayhaidar/pspso/docs/source/index.rst

 User Input
 ----------
-The user enters the type of the algorithm ('mlp','svm','xgboost','gbdt'); the task type ('binary classification', 'regression'), score ('rmse','acc', or 'auc').
+The user is required to select the type of the algorithm ('mlp', 'svm', 'xgboost', 'gbdt'); the task type ('binary classification','regression'), score ('rmse', 'acc', or 'auc').
 The user can keep the parameters variable empty, where a default set of parameters and ranges is loaded for each algorithm.

 .. code:: python